 Chapter 4

-Within the last couple of centuries, in a development which was extremely sudden by evolutionary standards, our food became so soft that our jaw systems stopped receiving the bite forces they need to stimulate and regulate healthy facial growth.
-The human diet had been softening ever since the use of fire for cooking, and then further in the transition from hunting to farming, accompanied by slight rounding of the cranium and lengthening of the face.
-However, these changes did not result in pathology or asymmetry.
-It was only after the rapid spread of industrialization in the nineteenth and twentieth centuries, when we started consuming most of our calories in liquids, oils, and soft food; that our jaw muscles became too weak to properly regulate and coordinate the diverse growth processes in the upper and lower jawbones, leading to a widespread TMJ disorders as well as associated breathing and postural symptoms.
-Without tough resistant foods to stimulate the ideal type of exercise the jaw muscles get from healthy functional chewing, our bite forces only achieve about half the strength they did in our ancestors.
-Similar losses of jaw muscle strength have been produced experimentally by raising various species of animals on soft food diets, along with smaller body mass, less dense bone, narrower maxillae, smaller mandibles and condyles, and thinner tooth sockets.
+The human diet had been softening ever since the use of fire for cooking, and then further in the transition from hunting to farming, accompanied by slight rounding of the cranium and lengthening of the face; but it was only after the rapid spread of industrialization in the nineteenth and twentieth centuries, when we started consuming most of our calories in liquids, oils, and soft food; that our jaw muscles became too weak to stimulate the horizontal growth needed to maintain adequate space for airway passage and to coordinate the diverse growth processes in the upper and lower jawbones.

 REDUCTION OF BITE STABILITY

-Unstable bites sustain themselves, because they cause collisions between teeth, which trigger protective reflexes that limit jaw muscle forces, which prevent bites from receiving enough consistent closing forces to align the teeth properly.
-When chewing soft food, the teeth penetrate the bolus and collide, triggering a jaw opening reflex that immediately shuts down the activity of the jaw closing muscles.
-When a bite is unstable, the jaw muscles function in a manner that is guarded and hypervigilant, with increased resting tensions and decreased functional forces, somewhat like the way your leg muscles would function when walking barefoot on gravel.
-Studies have shown that bite interferences which cause collisions between teeth inhibit jaw muscle forces, while elimination of bite interferences increases jaw muscle forces.
+In modern humans, unstable bites sustain themselves, because they cause collisions between teeth, which trigger a reflex (the jaw opening reflex) that immediately shuts down the firing activity of the jaw closing muscles.
+Studies have shown that bite interferences reduce functional jaw muscle forces, while eliminating bite interferences increases functional jaw muscle forces.
+When a bite is unstable, the jaw muscles try to minimize collisions between interferences, which leaves them functioning in a manner that is guarded and hypervigilant, with increased resting tonus and decreased functional forces, somewhat like the way your leg muscles would function when walking barefoot on gravel.
+The guarded functional behavior then prevents those bites from receiving enough forces to align the teeth.

 UNSTABLE INTERPROXIMAL JOINTS